-The 12 areas of community livability that showed a decline in quality ratings from 2018 (most relating to activities and opportunities that were impacted by the pandemic) were:
+The 14 areas of community livability that showed a decline in quality ratings from 2018 were:

-- How would you rate the overall services provided to older adults in your community? - · Availability of affordable quality food - · Availability of information about resources for older adults - · Availability of financial or legal planning services - · Availability of daytime care options for older adults - · Availability of affordable quality physical health care - · Availability of affordable quality mental health care - Recreation opportunities (including games, arts, library services, etc.) - Fitness opportunities (including exercise classes and paths or trails, etc.) - · Opportunities to participate in community matters - · Opportunities to volunteer - · Opportunities to attend social events or activities
+- · Quality of employment opportunities for older adults - Cost of living in your community - · Availability of affordable quality food - · Availability of information about resources for older adults - · Availability of financial or legal planning services - · Availability of long-term care options - · Availability of daytime care options for older adults - Recreation opportunities (including games, arts, library services, etc.) - Fitness opportunities (including exercise classes and paths or trails, etc.) - · Opportunities to volunteer - · Opportunities to enroll in skill-building or personal enrichment classes - · Opportunities to attend social events or activities - · Opportunities to attend religious or spiritual activities - · Valuing older residents in your community